 Civil proceedings may take between 9 – 12 months.
 The costs of full trial may range from RM80,000 to RM500,000 depending on subject matter and complexity.

-Regarding civil court proceedings, the average length of the proceedings at district courts in 2016 regarding the intellectual property rights is 13.3 months.
-The filing cost for a civil lawsuit is specified by law, in accordance with the amount of a claim(s).
+The average length of a formal lawsuit at the district court level regarding intellectual property rights was 13.3 months in 2016.
+The filing cost for a civil lawsuit is calculated based on the amount of the claim.

 Inventions and Trademarks